Vision Examples in the Automotive Industry

 Measure the distortion of a car body.
 Strain gauges and other tools were used conventionally, but preparation and measurement took time and labor.

-Vision systems can measure the distortion of car bodies by detecting the spot positions of laser pointers.
+Machine vision can measure the distortion of car bodies by detecting the spot positions of laser pointers.
 Since the system detects the change in position relative to reference positions, the distortion of car bodies can be measured accurately.

 Measuring parallelism of assembled drive shafts